Warday: The rest of the world

 Mexico, while escaping immediate destruction, without U.S. aid and trade quickly collapsed into anarchy with revolutions reported in Mexico City, mass death from famine, and outbreaks of the Cincinnati Flu.
 Canada, despite escaping direct hits from nuclear weapons, was affected by the electromagnetic pulse attack on the United States and its economy was destroyed as a result.
 The country has closed its borders to U.S. refugees, expelling many people from North Dakota who had sought shelter in the days following the war.
 The Canadians blamed the United States for having sparked the war without thinking of the consequences to neighboring countries.
 The U.S. sold Alaska to the Canadians, with the oil of Prudhoe Bay being diverted to Vancouver.

-Argentina and most of Latin America, though undamaged, was occupied and partitioned among Western nations to stabilize food stocks allocated to Europe and to prevent a fate similar to Mexico's.
+Argentina and most of Latin America, though undamaged, is alleged to have been occupied by Western nations, to stabilize food stocks allocated to Europe and to prevent a fate similar to Mexico's.
+The veracity of this is unknown, but one member of the British Relief refers to "the Argentine", suggesting some truth.
 What remains of the Soviet Union has lost control of its former satellite states in the Eastern Bloc.
-Elsewhere, Poland invaded the Ukraine to retake territory ceded to the Soviet Union during World War II, while South Africa is at war with Zimbabwe.
+Elsewhere, Poland invaded Ukraine to retake territory ceded to the Soviet Union during World War II, while South Africa is at war with Zimbabwe.
 In the Middle East, the Israeli–Palestinian conflict continues.
 The developing world, particularly the Indian subcontinent, Latin America, Asia, and Africa, experienced severe population declines due to famine.

-Adaptations

-A radio drama based closely on the book, with some exceptions was broadcast on National Public Radio soon after the book was published.
-It was released in segments weekly.

-A film version was planned but never produced.